 Consortium shall have the meaning specified in Section 22 of these Tender Documents.

-Contract for Differences (CfD) means the financially settled contract for differences between an Eligible Producer and the CfD Counterparty, the key terms of which are adopted by ANRE in accordance with art 14 c) of the Renewable Energy Law no 10/2016 , for the payment of a symmetric sliding premium against the reference market price in relation to the energy produced by the Supported Capacity of the Facility developed by the LargeEligible Producer.
+Contract for Differences (CfD) means the financially settled contract for differences between an Eligible Producer and the CfD Counterparty, the key terms of which are adopted by ANRE in accordance with the Renewable Energy Law no 10/2016 , for the payment of a symmetric sliding premium against the reference market price in relation to the energy produced by the Supported Capacity of the Facility developed by the LargeEligible Producer.

 Control means the possibility of exercising decisive influence on an undertaking, natural or legal person, on the basis of shareholding or voting rights, agreements or any other means, either separately or in combination, and having regard to the considerations of fact and law involved.